rcook/quivela/README.md

 ## Installation

 `Quivela2` is written in Haskell and requires the (stack)[https://docs.haskellstack.org/en/stable/README/] tool to be installed.
 To build Quivela, run `stack build` in the source directory.
+To get a GHCi REPL with the quivela modules loaded, run `stack ghci`.

 To run, `quivela2` requires both (z3)[https://github.com/Z3Prover/z3] and (dafny)[https://github.com/Microsoft/dafny] to be installed and executable (i.e.